What You'll Learn

 Learning to manage difficult emotions is a big part of growing up.
 When children can’t handle painful feelings without throwing a tantrum or, when they’re older, lashing out or doing something self-destructive, experts call them “undercontrolled.”
 They haven’t developed enough self-control to channel their emotions in a healthy way.

 But there are also kids who develop too much self-control, who are called “overcontrolled.”
 That means that they are suppressing their feelings so severely that it’s undermining their mental health.

 Kids who are overcontrolled lack the flexibility to adapt effectively to changing situations.
-“They tend to be rule-governed and rigid,” explains Alexandra Hamlet, PsyD, a clinical psychologist at the Child Mind Institute.
+“They tend to be rule-governed and rigid,” explains Alexandra Hamlet, PsyD, a clinical psychologist.
 They’re often not open to new ideas, information or experiences.
 They try to avoid stepping outside their comfort zone.
 “It ends up starting to limit them, and their connection to the world.”

 Too much self-control

 Since we value self-control — and self-control contributes to success — we may not recognize that these overcontrollers are struggling.
 By the time they’re teenagers they may be highly focused on perfection and achievement, but their lack of flexibility and expressiveness cuts them off from other people, leaving them isolated.

 Some of these children or teenagers have recognized diagnoses, which include depression, anxiety, anorexia and autism.
 Overcontrol is what therapists call a “trans-diagnostic” symptom — it shows up in conjunction with a range of diagnoses.

 People who are overcontrolled are thought to have a biological temperament set to perceive threats more readily than others.
 They feel the need to be constantly on alert, and they use excessive self-control as a way of coping.
 The temperament can be identified in early childhood, and may be exacerbated by an environment that encourages perfectionism and achievement.